jsfenfen/990-xml-reader/README.md

 IRSx is a python library and command line tool to simplify working with nonprofit tax returns [released](https://aws.amazon.com/public-datasets/irs-990/) by the IRS in XML format.
 The library currently standarizes returns submitted in formats dating from 2013 and forwards into consistently named datastructures that follow the same format as the "paper" 990.
 Repeating elements, such as the salary disclosed for best compensated employees, appear at the end of each schedule.
 We plan to release updated metadata that will allow processing of earlier forms.

-Forms from schemas from years 2010 to the present are 'viewable' in CSV and TXT mode via the command line tool.
+Forms from schemas years ranging from 2010 to the present are 'viewable' in CSV and TXT mode via the command line tool.

 From the command line, xml files can be output as machine readable json, csv or human readable text.
 From within a python program, the results are returned as native data structures.

+Filers are allowed to leave blank tax lines not applicable to them.
+IRSx returns only schedules and lines that have been completed by filers.

 The tax returns are complex--the easiest way to understand them is to consult the [metadata csv files](https://github.com/jsfenfen/990-xml-reader/tree/master/irs_reader/metadata), and cross reference these to the forms in [sample\_schedules](https://github.com/jsfenfen/990-xml-reader/tree/master/irs_reader/sample_schedules) (which contains recent pdf versions of the schedules).
 The data returned for each schedule read contains schedule parts (see the [schedule\_parts.csv](https://github.com/jsfenfen/990-xml-reader/tree/master/irs_reader/metadata/schedule_parts.csv) for all possible parts) and repeating groups (see [groups.csv](https://github.com/jsfenfen/990-xml-reader/tree/master/irs_reader/metadata/groups.csv)) that occur within that schedule.
 Both repeating groups and schedule\_parts contain variables, which are documented in the [variables.csv](https://github.com/jsfenfen/990-xml-reader/tree/master/irs_reader/metadata/variables.csv) table.